yaricp/pywheelings/README.md

     pyaudio,

     wave.

 ## Installation and run
-For run application you need copy all files from repositories and run main.py file.
+To run the application you need to copy all files from the repository and run main.py.
-Perhaps you should give right for run main.py file.
+You probably should set execution permissions on for main.py.

 ## Wishes
-If you have thoughts how to make code better I would pleased to hear it.
+If you have thoughts how to make the code better I would be pleased to hear it.

 ## Terms of use
-It is free software.
-You can use it for any goals, but you should make link to this repo.
+This is a free software.
+You can use it for any purposes, but you should make a link to this repo.

 ## Author
 Yaroslav Pisarev